ant-fugue/oeis/README.md

 Implementation of OEIS in various languages.

-The Online Encycopedia of Inter Sequences(https://oeis.org/)
+The Online Encycopedia of Integer Sequences(https://oeis.org/)

 Contents of OEIS is licensed under Creative Commons.
 I don't add any additional regulation on that.